Updated daily: Here are the 10 best Amazon deals you can get today - NewsBreak

 Every day, we scour Amazon to find the best deals available.
 Whether it’s something for your kitchen or top-rated tech to upgrade your smart home collection, the online shopping giant offers some of the best prices on a very wide range of items.
 Whatever you need, Amazon has you covered.

-Below, you’ll find our top Amazon deals today, including a comfortable lap tray , some warm slippers and one of our favorite ice cream makers , all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
+Below, you’ll find our top Amazon deals today, including our favorite TV , a compact fan and a pack of water filters , all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
 If you’re looking for N95 and KN95 masks right now, Amazon also has plenty of choices on sale today, too.

-► Tory Burch: Shop the semi-annual sale for big savings on chic styles
+► Travel deals: Discover the best early 2022 travel deals on hotels, flights, cruises and more

-► Patagonia Winter Sale: Nab epic deals on the outdoor gear you need while supplies last
+► National Pancake Day: Shop deals from IHOP, McDonald's, Taco Bell and more

 If you’re not already an Amazon Prime subscriber, you can sign up for a 30-day membership for free.
 An Amazon Prime subscription gets you free two-day shipping and tons of other benefits for $14.99 a month ($7.49 for students and $6.99 for those receiving qualifying government assistance ).